-Per IRS Publication 929 Tax Rules for Children and Dependents, on page 14:
+Per IRS Publication 929 Tax Rules for Children and Dependents, page 14:

 Income from property received as a gift.
 Your child’s unearned income includes all income produced by property belonging to your child.
 This is true even if the property was transferred to your child, regardless of when the property was transferred or purchased or who transferred it.

 Your child’s unearned income includes income produced by property given as a gift to your child.
-This includes gifts to your child from grandparents or any other person and gifts made under the Uniform Gift to Minors Act (UGMA).
+This includes gifts to your child from grandparents or any other person and gifts made under the Uniform Gift to Minors Act.

-A Form 1099-B Proceeds From Broker and Barter Exchange Transactions or Form 1099-DIV Dividends and Distributions should be received at the end of the tax year from the financial institution handling the UGMA/UTMA account to report any interest or earnings on the account.
+A Form 1099-B or 1099-DIV should be received at the end of the tax year from the financial institution handling the UGMA/UTMA account to report any interest or earnings on the account.

 For additional information regarding this topic, please refer to UGMA & UTMA Custodial Accounts.